 As a kind of reminiscence of the old position of Austria in Germany it was allowed to her that her representative in the Diet should hold this position.
 Accordingly in decrees of the Diet the formula is used, The Germanic Confederation and in its name the Minister of Austria, President of the Diet.
-We have observed how completely Stein's connection with Prussia had been severed in the War of Liberation; now, this having once happened, he was in some respects particularly well qualified to represent Austria at the Diet.
+We have observed how completely Stein's connexion with Prussia had been severed in the War of Liberation; now, this having once happened, he was in some respects particularly well qualified to represent Austria at the Diet.
 For Austria had been much in the habit of looking for officials to the Imperial Knighthood, Stein's brother had distinguished himself in the service of the Emperor Joseph, his brother-in-law was now a trusted Austrian general, he himself had been originally intended for the imperial service, and had recently appeared as an advocate of the revival of the imperial dignity.
 On the other hand Stein had been the principal opponent of the Austrian policy, and in 1813 he stood out as the best representative of the party against which Metternich waged war.
 There was indeed a sort of antipathy between the two men, as we may learn from a letter which Metternich wrote in 1833 to Gagern, on receiving a copy of that volume of Gagern's autobiography which contains his correspondence with Stein.
-He writes :-- erly described by the English word impressionable.
+He writes:

+I am sorry you inserted the Baron vom Stein's outpourings about me, my character and political course.
+No one honours truth more than I do, and history, ought it to be anything but truth?
+Your friend hated me; that followed from his character; he belonged to the class of people who are properly described by the English word impressionable.
 I never hated the Baron vom Stein, for love and hatred of individuals are weaknesses which exert no influence on my conduct of business, and my relations to the deceased were purely those of business.
 No doubt we found it difficult there to act together, for even when our objects were not incompatible with each other our means were often so.
-No one honored more than I the distinguished gifts both of heart and mind of the Baron vom Stein.
+No one honoured more than I the distinguished gifts both of heart and mind of the Baron vom Stein.
 I doubt much if he ever formed more than a passing opinion about my character.
 If he ever did think me worth the trouble of an inquiry what I and my views might be, an inquiry which I regard as a duty wherever I think it will repay the trouble, then he misunderstood me and looked for me where I am not to be found.